0SINTr/DHushCP/README.md

      - Generates a unique session ID.
      - Detects and selects the active wireless interface.
      - Generates an ECC key pair (private/public keys).
-     - Embeds its public key, DHushCP-ID (option 224), and session ID (option 225) into the DHCP Discover packet.
+     - Embeds its public key, the DHUSHCP_ID (option 224), and session ID (option 225) into the DHCP Discover packet.
      - Sends the DHCP Discover packet and waits for the Responder's public key.

    - **Responder:**
-     - Listens for DHCP Discover packets with option 224 set to DHushCP-ID.
+     - Listens for DHCP Discover packets with option 224 set to DHUSHCP_ID.
-     - Upon receiving a valid DHCP Discover (option 224 set to DHushCP-ID), extracts the session ID from option 225.
+     - Upon receiving a valid DHCP Discover (option 224 set to DHUSHCP_ID), extracts the session ID from option 225.
      - Extracts and reassembles the Initiator's public ECC key from the correct DHCP option.
      - Generates its own ECC key pair.
-     - Embeds its public key, DHushCP-ID, and the extracted session ID into a DHCP Discover packet.
+     - Embeds its public key, the DHUSHCP_ID, and the extracted session ID into a new DHCP Discover packet.
-     - Sends the DHCP Discover packet back to the Initiator.
+     - Sends the DHCP Discover and waits for Initiator's message.

 2. **Message Transmission:**
    - **Initiator:**
      - Receives the Responder's public key from the DHCP Discover packet.
      - Derives the shared AES key using its private ECC key and the Responder's public ECC key.
-     - Prompts the user to input a message.
+     - Prompts the user to input a message to send to the Responder.
      - Encrypts the message using the shared AES key with AES-GCM and appends a SHA-256 checksum.
-     - Embeds the encrypted message with the checksum and session ID into a DHCP Discover packet.
+     - Embeds the encrypted message with the checksum and session ID into a new DHCP Discover packet.
-     - Fragments and embeds the encrypted message with the checksum and session ID into the DHCP Request packet.
      - Sends the DHCP Discover packet containing the encrypted message.

    - **Responder:**
      - Receives the encrypted DHCP Discover packet from the Initiator.
-     - Reassembles and decrypts the message using the shared AES key.
+     - Extracts and decrypts the message using the shared AES key.
      - Displays the decrypted message to the Responder user.
-     - Prompts the Responder user to input a reply.
+     - Prompts the Responder user to input a reply message.
      - Encrypts the reply using the shared AES key with AES-GCM and appends a SHA-256 checksum.
-     - Embeds the encrypted reply with the checksum and session ID into a DHCP Discover packet.
+     - Embeds the encrypted reply with the checksum and session ID into a new DHCP Discover packet.
-     - Generates a checksum for the encrypted reply.
-     - Fragments and embeds the encrypted reply with the checksum and session ID into the DHCP Ack packet.
      - Sends the DHCP Discover packet containing the encrypted reply.

 3. **Finalization:**